 I had stumbled on the idea of bullet journaling at the beginning of this year, but it seemed very overwhelming at that point.
 Besides, I had invested in a fancy Kate Spade planner (which only survived a month.
 I think I ask a lot from a planner — I need it to multitask.)

-And so I started researching bullet journaling a bit more.
-I created a Pinterest board and eventually, I was won over.
+And so I started researching bullet journaling a bit more, and eventually, I was won over.

 By the office supplies.

 Man am I a sucker for office supplies.

 In my old Newspaper Woman days, when I was feeling particularly overwhelmed, my pal Sharon and I would go to McDonald’s for Cokes, and then hit Staples.